Self Defence

 Gun-related crimes and “home invasions” are escalating—especially in Canada’s cities.
 Canadians don’t feel safe.
 If armed criminals break into your home, a call to police won’t provide protection; the best they can do is provide a case number for your insurance claim—if you survive.

-- The CHP applauds the end of the long gun registry, which was used to record the serial number of all long guns being purchased or transferred.
+- applauds the end of the hated long gun registry, which was used to record the serial number of all long guns being purchased or transferred.
 This very expensive system cost the Canadian tax payers millions of dollars and was finally eliminated.
+Since 2015, the Trudeau Liberals have been back at it, blaming firearms instead of the criminals who misuse them.
+The CHP would work to protect the rights of legal gun owners, including the right to use firearms to defend themselves and their families.

-- Provide public-use of rifle and pistol certification programs for civilians on existing military and the Dept. of Natural Resources (DNR) ranges.
+- would promote rifle and pistol certification programs for civilians on existing military and the Dept. of Natural Resources (DNR) ranges.
 This would develop and encourage firearms ownership, enhance safety and allow people to be aware of their obligations and responsibilities.

-- Instruct the Firearms Centre to issue (shall issue) Type III Authorization to Carry permits to any Restricted Firearm Possession and Acquisition licence holder who asks for one.
+- would instruct the Firearms Centre to issue Type III Authorization to Carry permits to any Restricted Firearm Possession and Acquisition licence holder who asks for one.
 Having the right to own a firearm is not enough; Canadians should have the right to carry one for self-defence.

 The CHP policy 6.7.7 clearly states: “We assert that the federal government must not restrict the right of law-abiding citizens to own firearms, whether for sporting use or for self-defence.”